About Me

 My preferred operating system is Debian.
 It has a great philosophy and rock solid package ecosystem.
 Since I don’t like software changing underneath me, I strictly run the stable distribution.
 Of course I can still be productive on other Linux distributions or even any of the various BSDs.
 My dotfiles are quite portable and mostly work across all of them.

-I use Openbox as my window manager, and without any extra adornments (panels, taskbar, etc.).
+I use Openbox as my window manager, without adornments (panels, taskbar, etc.).

 I use Mutt for reading email.
 It’s not perfect, but it’s close enough.
 OpenPGP and email encryption are a technological dead end, so I don’t bother with it.
 I’ve never needed end-to-end encrypted communication with strangers, so I haven’t investigated the alternatives.

 For consuming multimedia, I use mpv.
 I love how I can drive it completely and precisely from the keyboard.
 If anything, its minimal interface is still too cluttered for my tastes.
-Combined with youtube-dl (and my front-end), I watch more (ad-free) YouTube than is probably healthy.
+Combined with yt-dlp, I watch more (ad-free) YouTube than is probably healthy.

 Contact